-Lawyer: Whistleblower willing to take written questions
+Lawyer: Whistleblower willing to take written GOP questions

 The surprise offer, made to Rep. Devin Nunes, the top Republican on the House Intelligence Committee, would allow Republicans to ask questions of the whistleblower, who spurred the Democratic-led impeachment inquiry, without having to go through the committee’s chairman, Rep. Adam Schiff, D-Calif.

-Attorney Mark Zaid tweeted that the whistleblower would answer questions directly from Republican members “in writing, under oath & penalty of perjury,” part of a bid to stem efforts by Trump and his GOP allies to unmask the person’s identity.
+Attorney Mark Zaid tweeted that the whistleblower would answer questions directly from Republican members “in writing, under oath & penalty of perjury,” part of a bid to stem escalating efforts by Trump and his GOP allies to unmask the person’s identity.
 Only queries seeking the person’s identity won’t be answered, he said.

 “Being a whistleblower is not a partisan job nor is impeachment an objective.
 That is not our role,” Zaid tweeted.
 “So we have offered to @DevinNunes.”